Last updated on June 18th, 2019

-This law is also applicable when creating a web page design.
-The designer should give limited choices for enjoyable user experience.
+This law is also applicable when creating a list of website design ideas.
+You should give limited choices for enjoyable user experience.
 It is, therefore, better to eliminate as many distracting elements as you can.
 Add better filters so that users can make decisions.

 So, limit your navigation options on the web page.
 You should also limit the number of lists.
 Keep the interactive options restricted to fewer numbers.
 Similarly, the number of buttons, links, colors, etc should be kept lower for a better decision-making process.